betrusted-io/xous-book/src/ch10-00-swap-overview.md

 The loader gets new responsibilities when `swap` is enabled:
 - The loader needs to be aware of both the location and size of the trusted internal unencrypted RAM (resident memory), and the external encrypted RAM (swap memory).
 - The resident memory is tracked using the existing "Runtime Page Tracker" (RPT) mechanism.
-- Two additional structures are created:
+- Additional structures are created, located at virtual address `0xE000_0000` and mapped into PID2's memory space:
-   - The "Swap Page Tables" (SPT), which is a slice of pointers to swap page table structures, one for each PID that is using swap.
+   1. The "Swap Page Tables" (SPT), which is a slice of pointers to swap page table structures.
+Every process starts with a root page table page pre-allocated, even if it does not use swap.
+Any page table pages allocated are placed in the 0xE000_0000 memory range; however, at run-time any additional pages needed will be allocated using `MapMemory` calls to the kernel and thus placed in the swapper's heap region.
-   - The "Swap MAC Table" (SMT), which tracks the 16-byte MAC codes for every page in swap.
+   2. The "Swap MAC Table" (SMT), which tracks the 16-byte MAC codes for every page in swap.
 It does not degrade security to locate the SMT in swap.
+The size is fixed, and is proportional to the size of swap.
+   3. A copy of the RPT, except with `wired` memory marked with a PID of 0 (pages marked with the kernel's PID, 1, are free memory; the kernel code itself is marked 0 and `wired`).
+The size is fixed, and is proportional to the total size of internal (`resident`) RAM.
+- All of these structures must be mapped into PID2's memory space by the loader
 - The "Swap Count Tracker" is not allocated by the loader.
 However, the swap count of pages in swap is guaranteed to be set to 0 by the loader.
 - The loader is responsible for querying the TRNG on every boot to generate the session key for encrypting off-chip RAM.
 - A new image tag type is created `inis`, to indicate data that should start in encrypted swap.
+- A kernel argument with tag `swap` is created.
+It contains the userspace address for PID2 (the swapper) of the SPT, SMT, and RPT structures.

 The SPT has the same structure as system page tables.
 However, SPT entries are only allocated on-demand for processes that have swap; it is not a fully copy of every page in the system page table.